Henilgajera/LibraryManagement/README.md

 # Kata : Library Management System

 ## Description
 The Library Management System is a simple application built to manage books in a library.
 It allows users to add new books, borrow available books, return borrowed books, and view a list of all available books.
-This project is developed in Java using TDD (Test-Driven Development) and follows SOLID principles to ensure maintainable and extensible code.
+This project is developed in Python using TDD (Test-Driven Development) and follows SOLID principles to ensure maintainable and extensible code.

 ## Table of Contents